majkinetor/Install-SqlServer/README.md

 # Install-SqlServer

-This script installs MS SQL Server on Windows OS silently from ISO image that can be available locally or on SMB share.
+This script installs MS SQL Server on Windows OS silently from ISO image that can be available locally or downloaded from the Internet.
 Transcript of entire operation is recorded in the log file.

 The script lists parameters provided to the native setup but hides sensitive data.
 See the provided links for SQL Server silent install details.